sdelafond/scout-client/README.markdown

 ## Troubleshooting

-Extensive help is available via our website (http://scoutapp.com) and during the agent installation in the Scout web UI.
+Extensive help is available via our website (http://scoutapp.com) and while installing the agent via the Scout web UI.

 ## Credits / Contact